nChannel/iqmetrix-dropship-channel/README.md

 # nc-template-channel

-Template channel for SDK development
+A channel for SDK development

 # Modifying the doc `docs.json` file